NYPL/nypl-design-system/README.md

 ### React Component Documentation

 When actively developing components or fixing bugs, make sure that the related stories are created or updated.
-This means updating the respective `[component-name].stories.mdx` file.
+This means updating the respective `[component-name].mdx` file.
 For information on how to write stories, check out the [Anatomy of a Story](https://github.com/NYPL/nypl-design-system/wiki/Anatomy-of-a-Story) wiki page.

 For stand-alone document pages in Storybook, you need to:

-1. create the `[page-name].stories.mdx` file in `src/docs/`
+1. create the `[page-name].mdx` file in `src/docs/`
-2. add the file reference to the `.storybook/main.cjs` file in the `stories` array
+2. add the file reference to the `.storybook/main.ts` file in the `stories` array

 ### React Component Versions